Frozenreflex/NeosVideoPlayerFix/README.md

 # VideoPlayerFix

+NeosVR is dead.
+This mod is no longer relevant.
+Resonite still has the same issue, but as of archiving this repository, is completely unplayable on Linux Native anyway.

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that fixes a lot of things related to video players.

 On Linux Native, video players now work properly.
 On Linux with Proton, Unity Native is disabled by default to prevent a crash.
 On Windows, LibVLC is disabled by default.
 The media player which gets disabled can be configured.